OAuth2 Clients

 allowedScopes

-For example, one such case is that an extension might only do reading and not writing operations without user interaction.
-The writing operations are then executed by an mStudio User using the extension with the help of OAuth2.
+For example, one such case is that an Extension might only do reading and not writing operations without user interaction.
+The writing operations are then executed by an mStudio User using the Extension with the help of OAuth2.

 allowedRedirectURIs